susiechoii/uFree/README.md

 * We have done our best to minimize any warnings; however, due to the large scope of the project, there may still be some outstanding messages after the project builds.
 Thanks for your understanding.

+* Please make sure to hold and press when selecting dates for the calendar and editing text fields.
+The app is most responsive this way.

 * What do colors of events signify on uFree’s homepage?
 Every color that is not **white** or **green** indicates that the event needs attention from either the creator or participant.

   * **White**: Personal event confirmed